 Engagers are legally responsible for maintaining safe and respectful workspaces under provincial labour law.
 All engagers, regardless of size, must have a workspace anti-harassment policy – if the engager does not have an anti-harassment policy or is not helpful in locating it, contact an Equity Business Representative for assistance.
 If you have experienced any unprofessional behaviour in the workspace and the engager has not provided safe working conditions or is not addressing the issue satisfactorily, or you do not feel safe speaking to the engager, call the reporting line HAVEN Helpline.

-Any Artist working under an Equity contract reporting incidents of discrimination (including, but not limited to, acts of abelism, -ageism, racism, sexism,), abuse of power, bullying, discrimination, harassment or sexual harassment, reprisal or violence caused by a member of Equity, should first reach out to HAVEN Helpline, our confidential, bilingual 24/7 incident reporting line.
+Any Artist working under an Equity contract reporting incidents of discrimination (including, but not limited to, acts of abelism, ageism, racism, sexism), abuse of power, bullying, discrimination, harassment or sexual harassment, reprisal or violence caused by a member of Equity, should first reach out to the HAVEN Helpline, our confidential and bilingual incident reporting line, open 24/7.